-11. How can I get my accrued interest paid?
+- 11. How can I get my accrued interest paid?
 In order for the Trust to pay the interest that has accrued on a qualified student loan during your term of service, you must go to the My AmeriCorps Portal and submit a request for accrued interest to be paid.
-When the Trust receives the completed request and it meets the Trust requirements, a payment will be sent to your loan holder.

-12. Is my award transferable?
+When the Trust receives the completed request and it meets the Trust requirements, a payment will be sent to your loan holder. - 12.
+Is my award transferable?
 For example, if I am unable to use it, can I transfer the award to another individual?

 You must be 55 or older when you begin your term of service in order to be eligible to transfer your education award.
-Additional information on transfer eligibility and conditions is available at https://www.nationalservice.gov.
+Additional information on transfer eligibility and conditions is available at AmeriCorps.gov.

-13. Who do I contact if I have other questions?

-You may call the National Service Trust Hotline at CNCS at 1-888-942-2677 or visit the "My Education Award" tab in the My AmeriCorps Portal to have any guestions answered.

-14. How do I access the My AmeriCorps Portal?

-You can access your My AmeriCorps portal at https://my.americorps.gov.
+- 13. Who do I contact if I have other questions?
+You may call the National Service Hotline at AmeriCorps at 1-800-942-2677 or visit the "My Education Award" tab in the My AmeriCorps Portal to have any questions answered. - 14.
+How do I access the My AmeriCorps Portal?
+You can access your My AmeriCorps portal at my.AmeriCorps.gov

-G. Effect of Leaving AmeriCorps NCCC before Completion of the Program: Compelling Personal Circumstances
+G. Effects of Leaving AmeriCorps NCCC before Completion of the Program: Compelling Personal Circumstances

-1. Less than 1,700 hours completed
+1. Less than 1,700 Hours Completed

-CNCS has designated the Region Director to decide on a case-by-case basis whether a situation warrants that a

-Member receive a pro-rated award.
-CNCS's position is that the situation must be beyond the Member's control.
-The following are examples of circumstances that could justify the early release of a Member and entitle the Member to a portion of an award:
+AmeriCorps has designated the Region Director to decide on a case-by-case basis whether a situation warrants that a member receive a pro-rated award.
+AmeriCorps' position is that the situation must be beyond the member's control.
+The following are examples of circumstances that could justify the early release of a member and entitle the member to a portion of an award:

-- Sickness or critical illness of the Member; - Death or critical illness of a Member's immediate family (spouse, parent, sibling, child, or guardian); or - Programmatic problems not under the control of the Member, i.e., loss of funding.
+- Sickness or critical illness of the member: - Death or critical illness of a member's immediate family (spouse, parent, sibling, child, or guardian); or - Programmatic problems not under the control of the member, i.e., loss of funding.

-If a Member leaves AmeriCorps NCCC service for compelling personal circumstances and has served at least 15 percent of his or her service, the Member will be eligible for a portion of the education award corresponding to the period served.
+If a member leaves AmeriCorps NCCC service for compelling personal circumstances and has served at least 15 percent of the member's service, the member will be eligible for a portion of the education award corresponding to the period served.
 To determine the percentage of the award, the number of credible service hours is divided by 1,700 hours.
-The resulting percentage is then multiplied
+The resulting percentage is then multiplied by the education award to determine the amount of the pro-rated award.